Attending an info session is mandatory prior to applying.

-Past participants have called the Startup Sprints "transformative and groundbreaking," garnering a 9.6/10 average net promoter score from over 200 past participants!
-Program alum have been accepted into Y-Combinator, have won the $300K NYU Entrepreneurs Challenge, and have been gone onto participate in the NYU Summer Launchpad program.
+Past participants have called the award winning Startup Sprints "transformative and groundbreaking," garnering a 9.6/10 average net promoter score from over 200 past participants!
+Program alumni have been accepted into Y-Combinator & Techstars, have raised venture capital, have won the NYU Berkley Center's Entrepreneurs Challenge, and have been gone onto participate in the NYU Summer Launchpad program and Female Founders Fellowship.